Ngure/Tictactoe/README.md

                                        MOCKUP

-Located in root master branch under the name Tic-tac-toe Mockup.png
+Located in root master branch under the name Tic-tac-toe Mockup.png.
+Was made using Balsamiq.